|UK Excluding Scotland||Scotland|

 (5) One individual must be a basic rate tax payer and the other must have income less than the personal allowance.

-If the estate - including any assets held in trust and gifts made within seven years of death - is more than the threshold, Inheritance Tax will be due at 40 per cent on the amount over the nil rate band.
+If the estate - including any assets held in trust and gifts made within seven years of death - is more than the threshold, Inheritance Tax will be due at 40% on the amount over the nil rate band (36% if more than 10% of the estate is left to charity in the will).

 Call us, email us or ask us to contact you